What are the best murals in Asheville, NC and where can you find them? As locals, we are dishing on the Asheville street art scene.

 Artist: Gus Cutty

 Don’t miss Gus Cutty’s Dolly Parton in West Asheville.
-A collaboration with Terra Marshall of Beauty Parade, you’ll find Dolly on the corner of 783 Haywood Road and Mildred Ave.
+Plus, Dolly got a neighbor in 2021: RuPaul.
+A collaboration with Terra Marshall of Beauty Parade, you’ll find Dolly and RuPaul on the corner of 783 Haywood Road and Mildred Ave.

 Haywood Road is a busy area; please be careful crossing the street and while taking pictures.
 We usually park on a side road and try to be extra respectful of not blocking anyone’s home or space.